CURocketEngineering/firefly_chi-2021/tutorial/README.md

 scroll down and click "Windows x86-64 executable installer".
 3. Once downloaded, open the executable and run the installer.
 Again, I can't show what this looks like as I've already installed Python.

 ![Python install](python-splash.png)

 You can use the default settings, but I highly recommend checking "Add Python 3.7 to PATH".
 This makes it so that you can easily execute Python programs through the command line, if you need to.
 4. Click "Install Now".
-Go thorugh the steps.
+Go through the steps.

 #### Congratulations, now you have Python 3.7 on your Windows 10 computer!